-Information about Alexandria Nature Exploration, tours and Online Booking
+Information about Alexandria Nature Exploration, tours, Booking

 Alexandria Nature Exploration represented by Ashtum EL Gamil National Park.
 It is a protected area in Tennis Island, Manzala Lake.
 The lake lies on the Mediterranean coast in the north eastern part of the Nile Delta.
 The National Park belongs to Port Said Governor-ate.
 The area of Ashtum El Gamil National Park is about 180 km 2.
 It includes two straits.
 They link the lake with Mediterranean Sea.
 Moreover, they renew the water circulation inside the lake.
 They increase the stock of fish and prevent concentration of heavy elements.

 Alexandria Nature Exploration also represented by Burullus Lake.
 It situated along the Mediterranean coast.
 Moreover, it also occupies a more or less, central position between the two branches of the Nile.
 It extends between 31o 22′ – 31 o 26′ N and 30 o 33′ – 31 o 07′ E. Furthermore, it is a shallow brackish lake, connected with the sea by a small outlet (Boughaz).
 It is about 50m wide near El Burg village.
 The length of the lake is about 65 km.
 The width varied between 6 and 16 km, with an average of about 11 km.
 The depth of the lake ranges between 0.42 and 2.07 m.